aduffy70/LabNotes/_posts/2017/2017-10-02-GWAS-miRNA-manuscript-notes.md

             - all miRNAs
             - 59 DE miRNAs by type
             - 27 DE miRNAs by treatment
-    - Pairwise comparison of Domestic vs Wild using only Control birds:
+    - Pairwise model to compare Domestic vs Wild using only Control birds:
     - Result
       - 60 significantly DE miRNAs by type: 21 up-regulated, 39 down-regulated in Domestic
     - Tables of test results/adjusted p-values